The Real Estate Law Review: Japan

 Under the Agricultural Land Act, an authorisation by the relevant authority is required to acquire certain agricultural land.
 This authorisation can only be granted if the purchaser is qualified as a farmer or a qualified corporation for owning agricultural land.
 It would not be easy for foreign investors to be granted such an authorisation.

-After a foreign investor's acquisition of shares or equity of a corporation, or acquisition of real estate or a right related to real estate, a post-transaction report to the government authority may be required pursuant to the Foreign Exchange and Foreign Trade Act (FEFTA).
+After a foreign investor's acquisition of real estate, a post-transaction report to the government authority may be required pursuant to the Foreign Exchange and Foreign Trade Act (FEFTA).
 A post-transaction report of payment or receipt of payment may be required in the case of cross-border payments or payments between a foreign investor and a Japanese resident in accordance with the FEFTA.

 Structuring the investment